Jobs at Strawshop

 Strawberry Theatre Workshop is currently accepting applications for the following staff positions:

-Since 2004, Strawshop has produced thirty-one plays—including three original works, two narrative theatre adaptations, and ten West Coast premieres.
+Since 2004, Strawshop has produced thirty-six plays—including three original works, two narrative theatre adaptations, and ten West Coast premieres.
 The development of new scripts, however, is not a core mission of the company.

 Digital scripts and project proposals are welcome by email, with the caveat that the company always has far more ideas than it has opportunity to produce.
 We do not have a staff dedicated to reviewing submissions, so playwrights should not expect a reply.
 Physical script submissions will be discarded.